- Website Content

 How to Successfully Manage a Website Content Migration

-For any substantial website rebuild, the question of website content looms large.
+For any substantial website rebuild, the question of website content migration looms large.

 Most larger websites undergoing any serious redesign are inherited, meaning the current website owner has not been responsible for the site since its original build.